CAADE/edgeville/docs/Solution/Services/edgeville-agent/Service-edgeville agent.rst

 Physical Architecture
 ---------------------

-The micro-services are physically deployed on to a hybrid cloud infrastructure.
+The micro-services are physically deployed on to a multi cloud infrastructure.

 .. image:: Physical.png